-HISTORY 2188B
+HISTORY 2188B:

-Pirates & Piracy on The World's Seas and in the Public Imagination Winter 2024 Cap'n Mike Dove mdove2@uwo.ca
+Pirates & Piracy on The World's Seas and in the Public Imagination Winter 2025 Cap'n Mike Dove mdove 2@uwo.ca Department of History, Lawson Hall 1207 Office Hours: Mondays 1pm~3pm, or by appointment

-Images: Lady Cheng; Vikings; Blackbeard; Captain Jack Sparrow
+Images: Lady Cheng; Vikings; Blackbeard; Captain Jack Sparrow This is a draft outline.
+Please see the course site on OWL Brightspace prior to the start of classes in January for a final version listing all required readings.

-Please note that this is a draft syllabus.
-The final version of the syllabus, including a list of all reading assignments, will be available on the OWL-Sakai course website prior to the beginning of classes in January.

 Course Description:

 This course examines the history of pirates and piracy from antiquity through to the present day.
 Among its major themes are changing definitions of piracy; the reasons individuals, groups, and nations have practiced or supported piracy; and how pirates have been depicted in popular culture.
+There are no course prerequisites!
 Course Syllabus:

 Pirates have been the scourge of the seas since maritime trade and commerce began.
 From its origins in the classical period to its continued existence in the modern day, piracy has had significant economic, political, social and cultural effects on societies.
 The Jolly Roger, Long John Silver, the "prostitute pirate" Lady Cheng, Blackbeard and Captain Jack Sparrow have informed popular depictions of piracy and stirred romantic visions of freedom, adventure and buried treasure.
 This course seeks to separate myth from reality by tracing the history of piracy from antiquity through the medieval and early modern pasts to the present day.

-Among the chief questions explored throughout the course will be what constituted piracy in a given era; why people 'turned pirate'; what a pirate's life was like; and why pirates continue to generate public fascination.
+Among the chief questions explored throughout the course will be what constituted piracy in a given era; why people 'turned pirate'; what a pirate's life was like; and why pirates continue to This is a draft outline.
+Please see the course site on OWL Brightspace for a final version. generate public fascination.
 Changes in the definition of piracy, from violent robbery at sea to theft and murder of any kind, were driven by major societal transitions such as the rise of nation-states and their projection of political, military and commercial power through permanent navies.
 Privateering or state-sanctioned piracy, hostage-taking and kidnapping, as well as bootlegging and terrorism, will be discussed.
 Were pirates radicals?
 Early democrats?
 Heroes?
 Villains?
 The motives for turning pirate and the nature of that reality will be discerned through examining themes of race, class, gender, labour, sex, religion, and the ideals of equality, liberty and fraternity.
 Pirates and piracy will be examined through an interdisciplinary lens, framing questions and using methodologies from history as well as archaeology, film studies, folklore, law, literature, sociology/ criminology, visual arts, and music.

-Upon completion of this course, students should have:

-- o an understanding of the origins, causes and major periods of piracy in world history; - o identified significant events and personalities in the history of global piracy; - o assessed the impact and enduring relevance of piracy on the economic, political, military, social, and cultural history of world societies; - o separated myth from reality through examining the depiction of piracy in popular culture (fiction, folklore, literature, film); - o a better understanding of how to critically assess both primary and secondary sources on the extensive history of global piracy; - o explored themes relating to the history of piracy through a variety of disciplinary approaches and methods; - o further developed highly transferable skills of critical thinking; - o expressed their ideas and arguments clearly and concisely in writing.
+Upon completion of this course, students should have: - o an understanding of the origins, causes and major periods of piracy in world history; - o identified significant events and personalities in the history of global piracy; - o assessed the impact and enduring relevance of piracy on the economic, political, military, social, and cultural history of world societies; - o separated myth from reality through examining the depiction of piracy in popular culture (fiction, folklore, literature, film); - o a better understanding of how to critically assess both primary and secondary sources on the extensive history of global piracy; - o explored themes relating to the history of piracy through a variety of disciplinary approaches and methods; - o further developed highly transferable skills of critical thinking; - expressed their ideas and arguments clearly and concisely in writing.
 Course Materials:

-There is one textbook for the course, available for purchase in hardcopy through Western Book Store, or as an eBook from several vendors, including Vital Source: https://www.vitalsource.com/en-ca/products/global-piracy-james-e-wadsworth-v9781350058200 kobo: https://www.kobo.com/ca/en/ebook/global-piracy?utm_source=indigo&utm_medium=web&utm_campaign=retailer or Kindle: https://www.amazon.ca/Global-Piracy-Documentary-Seaborne-Banditry-ebook/dp/B07MT4NPKK/ref=sr_1_6?keywords=global+piracy&qid=1590782650&sr=8-6

-Image: James E. Wadsworth, Global Piracy: A Documentary History of Seaborne Banditry (Bloomsbury, 2019)

-Additional readings, consisting of book chapters, articles, illustrations and videos, are accessible through the OWL (Sakai) course website, as noted in the final course syllabus.
+There is no textbook for the course.
+Instead, required readings will consist of 1-2 book chapters, journal articles, illustrations and videos per week, all of which will be provided and accessible through the OWL Brightspace course website.
 Methods of Evaluation:

-Students must complete two exams in order to pass this course.

-Midterm Exam 40% 14 February 2024 In-Class

-Final Exam 60% Date & Location: TBA - April Exam Period

-Exams